 When we sleep many important functions take place to help the body recover and repair physically.
 This is where the different stages of sleep come into play.
 Each stage is uniquely important in getting quality sleep.
 Researchers have found that being physically active helps increase the time you spend in deep sleep, which is the most physically restorative sleep phase.

+Proper exercise and sleep can also help psychologically.
 Many people struggle to sleep due to stress and anxiety keeping them awake at night.
 We frequently hear about the physical benefits of exercise but often the psychological benefits get overlooked.
 Did you know that many mental health professionals are now even prescribing exercise as part of treatment plans for specific mental illnesses?
 The study mentioned above also found that physical activity along with sleep hygiene education is an effective treatment approach to not only improve sleep quality, but also mood and quality of life in older adults with chronic insomnia and other sleep related issues.
 Exercising can also leave you feeling happy, stimulated and energised as it produces endorphins which is the body’s “feel good chemical”, thus helping improve your ability to sleep.

 One thing there is much debate on is whether or not exercising before bed is negatively affecting your sleep.
 The main reason that it is suggested that you don’t exercise before bed is due to body temperature.
 Exercise raises your core body temperature; when naturally our body temperature starts to decline around bedtime as a signal that it is time to go to sleep.
 By raising your body temperature right before bedtime, it can then signal the body that it is time to be awake.
 For this reason, it is suggested, exercise be done at least 2 to 3 hours before going to bed.
 I can speak from experience that when you’re looking after yourself and exercising regular you will notice you feel better.
 Most researchers agree that exercising at a time that is most suitable for you is better than not exercising at all.
 Just be mindful of whether the time of day you exercise is helping or hindering your sleep.
 It’s about choosing what is right for you!